jhigginson/podcast_dl/README.md

 # PodcastDl

-This is a gem that downloads podcasts.
-It also provides an object model for reading podcast rss feed metadata.
+This is a gem that downloads podcasts and their metadata.
+It also provides an object model for accessing common podcast metadata.

 ## Installation